MainulDip/iOS-study/apps/Clima/README.md

 * Reduce
 * Filter

-### JSON Decoding into Swift Struct:
+### JSON Decoding into Swift Structs
 => First create a structure for the data to map.
 Mapping everything is not required.
 Map the data with struct as necessary.
-=> Decodable Implementation: The struct is required to implement Decodable Protocol to be used
+=> Decodable Implementation: The struct is required to implement Decodable Protocol to be used.
+Also other structs within the struct also need to be Decodable protocol
 ```swift
 let decoder = JSONDecoder()
 do {